Via Lingua partnerships for further study options. Graduate Credits for Via Lingua Trainees. Academic partnerships for further study.

 Currently, the Via Lingua Group has such agreements with fifteen universities:

-St. Michael's College, Hamline University, the Hufstedler School of Education at Alliant International University, Ohio Dominican University, Oklahoma City University, Southern New Hampshire University, Augustana University, West Chester University, Azusa Pacific University, St. John's University, Westcliff University, Notre Dame de Namur University, Virginia International University, CC International University and Horizons University.
+St. Michael's College, Hamline University, the Hufstedler School of Education at Alliant International University, Ohio Dominican University, Oklahoma City University, Southern New Hampshire University, Augustana University, West Chester University, Azusa Pacific University, St. John's University, Westcliff University, Notre Dame de Namur University, Virginia International University, Slippery Rock University, CC International University and Horizons University.

 All Via Lingua graduates qualify for up to nine creditsof advanced standing toward their coursework in the Master of Arts in Teaching English to Speakers of Other Languages.